zopefoundation/z3c.password/src/z3c/password/README.txt

 The password field can be used to specify an advanced password.
 It extends the standard ``zope.schema`` password field with the ``checker`` attribute.
-The checker is either a password utility (as specified above) or the name of sucha a utility.
+The checker is either a password utility (as specified above) or the name of such a a utility.
 The checker is used to verify whether a password is acceptable or not.